ARMANDO ROSARIO-LEBRON ENTOMOLOGY CONSULTING

 About Me

-For eight years I was part of the plant protection staff in Washington DC, working in the national quarantine program that protects US ports and farms from invasive pests.
-During that time I was also part of the staff stewarding the national insect collection at the Smithsonian, where I remain a research affiliate, helping to care for and catalogue specimens that number in the millions.
-As National Vice President of the National Association of Agriculture Employees, I represented and advocated for thousands of federal colleagues across the country.
+From 2017 to 2025 I worked in the federal plant protection and quarantine program in Washington DC, which screens US ports and farms for invasive pests.
+During that time I was also part of the staff at the Smithsonian national insect collection, where I remain a research affiliate, helping to catalogue and care for specimens that number in the millions.
+I served as National Vice President of the National Association of Agriculture Employees, which represents thousands of federal agriculture employees.

-Today I am a doctoral researcher in the Department of Biosciences at Swansea University, where my work spans soil invertebrate ecology and the environmental fate of veterinary medicines.
-I also serve as Director of Outreach at CĂrculo de Puerto Rico, and I founded the Ommatidium Project, a volunteer network that pairs people who have entomological questions with experts who can help, built on a plain belief that good answers should not be gated behind status.
+Today I am a doctoral researcher in the Department of Biosciences at Swansea University.
+My work covers soil invertebrate ecology and the environmental fate of veterinary medicines.
+I am also Director of Outreach at CĂrculo de Puerto Rico, and I founded the Ommatidium Project, a volunteer network that connects people who have entomological questions with entomologists who can answer them.

-Alongside the science I consult for film and television when a production wants its insects to be real, I write for general audiences, and I share natural history on Bluesky with full image descriptions.
+I consult for film and television, I write for general audiences, and I post natural history on Bluesky with image descriptions on every post.
 I work in English and Spanish, and I get by in French and Hindi.

 Yours, Armando